 And so, people started to worry about what’ll be left for human beings to do, once this technology spreads.

 The history of the term “future of work” suggests that the “center of the map” has, from the beginning, been automation: this accelerating trend of software and machines taking over many of the jobs and tasks that are currently being performed by people.
-(A quick Google Image search is enough to confirm that this is still the case.
-The first page of results is full of our hopes and fears from automation.)

 Who drew the map?